 Patients in mental health crisis frequently present to one of the Sacramento Region’s Emergency Departments (ED) for medical evaluation and treatment.
 Recognizing that the ED is not an optimal environment for patients in psychological distress, SSVMS convened emergency medicine physicians and psychiatrists to develop and implement the SMART Medical Clearance protocol to standardize the medical clearance process across all EDs and inpatient psychiatric hospitals with the goal of improving the quality of care for patients in crisis.
 The SMART protocol facilitates the safe and timely transfer of patients to appropriate treatment centers in a resource-conscious way by relying on evidence-based medicine and thorough history and physical exams.
 For more information visit smartmedicalclearance.org.

-SSVMS’ RX Safe Physicians program is a partnership with the Sacramento and El Dorado County Opioid Coalitions.
-This physician led coalition includes community members and experts collaborating to prevent opioid misuse and abuse to help save lives and promote wellness.
-The program focuses on educating providers regarding safe prescribing, promoting complimentary methods of pain management to physicians and patients and increasing access to naloxone.
+SSVMS co-chairs and is the executor of the Sacramento County Opioid Coalition.
+The coalition includes community members and experts collaborating to prevent opioid misuse and abuse to help save lives and promote wellness.
+The program focuses on educating providers regarding safe prescribing, educating the community on the dangers of illicit fentanyl, and increasing access to naloxone.
 Learn more by visiting sacopioidcoalition.org.

 SSVMS’ Museum of Medical History showcases the history of medicine in our region and features medical artifacts from the fields of Surgery, Clinical Diagnosis, Infectious Disease, Pharmacy, Radiology, Chinese Medicine, Obstetrics and Gynecology and Medical Quackery.
 The museum is located at 5380 Elvas Ave, Sacramento 95819 and is open to the public Monday through Friday from 9:00am to 4:00pm and is closed on holidays.
 Physicians interested in volunteering as a museum docent may learn more by clicking here.